ARCHIVED LINK NEXT WHICH REVEALS DETAILS ABOUT MISSION OF OMS!

 Next are a few “archived” links for your reading pleasure to get a idea of what Operation Morning Star was and did.
 I was able to find a few news articles but the majority were “server removed” by the Independence Examiner’s new KKK BOY PUBLISHER Steve Curd.
 The Kansas City KKK Star did the same thing.
 This area is a Indian Hating area…just look at it’s history and what I had to deal with like with HY VEE, INDEPENDENCE EXAMINER, KANSAS CITY STAR, ALL THE COUNTRY STATIONS IGNORING FOOD DRIVES, KCXL 1140 AND THE JEWISH COMMUNITY!

-This blog is a bit sloppy but…for some of my
+This blog is a bit sloppy but…it’s the content…not the style! 🙂

 Hey PUNK…SUE ME!